Perfect Cream Cheese Sugar Cookies

 The other half of these cream cheese cookies is the frosting.
 I consider it a crime against cut-out-cookie kind to take a perfectly soft sugar cookie and deck it with a frosting that hardens into a brittle sheet, which is why I love this particular frosting recipe so much.
 It’s glossy, sets up beautifully, and remains pleasantly soft beneath its shiny exterior.

-1) Chill Out: Keeping roll-out cookie dough cold is critical for easy handling.
+- Chill Out: Keeping roll-out cookie dough cold is critical for easy handling.
 If there is any portion of the dough you aren’t working with immediately, keep it in the refrigerator until you are ready to roll and cut.
-If at any point the dough becomes too sticky to handle, simply pop it back into the refrigerator, sip your hot chocolate (or hot buttered bourbon), and in a few minutes, it will be good to go again.
+If at any point the dough becomes too sticky to handle, simply pop it back into the refrigerator and sip your hot chocolate, and in a few minutes, it will be good to go again.

-- Wilton 18-Piece Holiday Cookie Cutters.
-I love that they include a gingerbread boy and a gingerbread girl.
+- Holiday cookie cutters.
+I love this set because it includes a gingerbread boy and a gingerbread girl.

 - Parchment paper, for rolling the dough